Thank you for subscribing

 • Wool blankets: Useful for smothering small fires and may help protect from radiant heat.

 Having a well-prepared survival kit means you're in a better position to leave early or respond to evacuation advice.
-Image: Getty
+Image: CFA

 Regularly check and refresh your bushfire survival kit, especially before bushfire season, to ensure that items are in good condition and that supplies have not expired.
 Being proactive and having a well-thought-out survival kit can make a significant difference in your ability to stay safe during a bushfire emergency.

-Monitor the bushfire alert levels and Fire Danger Ratings in your area.
-Always follow the advice and direction of emergency services.
+Monitor the bushfire alert levels and Fire Danger Ratings in your area and always follow the advice and direction of emergency services.

-If you are in a life-threatening situation, call 000 immediately.
+If you're in a life-threatening situation, call 000 immediately.

 These resources and apps can help you during bushfire season: